Manchester United: Qatari businessman Sheikh Jassim withdraws from process to buy club

-Sheikh Jassim is understood to have raised his offer for Man Utd in June but it was not satisfactory for the Glazers despite being far more than the club's $3.3bn valuation on the New York Stock Exchange; still possibility of Sheikh Jassim being enticed back into the protracted process
+Sheikh Jassim is understood to have raised his offer for Man Utd in June but it was not satisfactory for the Glazers despite being far more than the club's $3.3bn valuation on the New York Stock Exchange; Sir Jim Ratcliffe now close to agreeing a deal to buy 25 per cent of the club

-Qatari businessman Sheikh Jassim bin Hamad al Thani has withdrawn from the process to buy Manchester United.
+Sir Jim Ratcliffe is close to agreeing a deal to buy 25 per cent of Manchester United after Qatari businessman Sheikh Jassim bin Hamad al Thani withdrew from the bidding process.

-His offer, which valued United at more than £5bn, was believed to be the only bid for 100 per cent of the club - that the Glazers announced last November could be sold.
+Sheikh Jassim's offer, which valued United at more than £5bn, was believed to be the only bid for 100 per cent of the club.

-Sheikh Jassim and Ineos billionaire Sir Jim Ratcliffe were the leading candidates to take over the football club from the American Glazer family.

 But it is understood that the Qatari's valuation was not sufficient for the Glazers, who have owned United since 2005 - so Shiekh Jassim has withdrawn from the process.

-There was a rival proposal to buy around 25 per cent of the club by petrochemicals billionaire Sir Jim, who has said he has been a fan of the club since childhood.
+The other proposal is to buy around 25 per cent of the club by petrochemicals billionaire Sir Jim, who has said he has been a fan of the club since childhood, which now looks close to being agreed.

 That offer would entail making an offer at the same price for both sets of shares.